Foreign Nationals in the US2021-11-22T12:51:22-05:00

 Check out our extensive team of CPAs, all with vast international tax experience.

-Looking for a Nexia International Partner?
+Looking for a Nexia Partner?

 Meet Our Tax Professionals